yikaiw/CycleGAN/README.md

 ```
 bash download_dataset.sh monet2photo
 ```
-Second, write the dataset to tfrecords:
+Second, modify the direction of dataset in main.py Third, write the dataset to tfrecords:
 ```
 python build_data.py
 ```